Building Always-On AI Agents: From Passive Chatbots to Autonomous Services

 Service agents must handle failures gracefully:

-async pollWithRetry(sessionId: string, retries: number = 3): Promise {
+async pollWithRetry(sessionId: string, retries: number = 3): Promise<void> {

 for (let attempt = 0; attempt < retries; attempt++) {